FAQs are provided for informational purposes only and the actual rules are contained in the OLG’s regulations.

-Sports Wagering Operators (Class A and Class B) are required to pay a 10 percent tax on Gross Sports Wagering Revenue to the District and any applicable federal tax.
+Private sports-wagering operators (Class A and Class B) are required to pay a 10 percent tax on gross gaming revenue and any applicable federal tax.

 SPORTS WAGERING LICENSING

-There are five categories of licenses associated with sports wagering in the District of Columbia:
+There are four categories of licenses associated with sports wagering in the District of Columbia:

 - Management Services Provider